pmilosev/owasp-mstg/Document/0x05a-Platform-Overview.md

 ##### Activities

 Activities make up the visible part of any app.
 More specifically, one activity exists per screen (e.g. user interface) in an app.
 For instance, apps that have 3 different screens implement 3 different activities, that allow the user to interact with the system (get and enter information).
 Activities are declared by extending the Activity class; they contain all user interface elements: fragments, views and layouts.

-Activities implement manifest files.
 Each activity needs to be declared in the app manifest with the following syntax:

 ```
 <activity android:name="ActivityName">